tharnob/github-demo/README.md

 # guthub-demo
-This is a practice of git
+This is a practice of git.
-Author: Tafsir Haque Arnob
+Author - Tafsir Haque Arnob